A New Approach to Drifting Games, Based on Asymptotically Optimal Potentials: Introduction

 Our work is related to -- but different from -- the developments just summarized.
 Briefly, we offer a fresh approach to the identification of asymptotically optimal strategies for the player and the adversary, which can be used even in cases like $\Z = [-1,1]$.
-In essence, our idea is to (a) guess a potential, by solving a highly-nonlinear PDE that emerges from something similar to the arguments of \cite{FREUND2002113}, then (b) show directly, by an argument based on Taylor expansion combined with the minimax character of the game, that associated potential-based strategies for the player or the adversary are asymptotically optimal in the limit $T \rightarrow \infty$.
-This idea is implemented here for the four versions of the drifting game, and our results are \begin{theorem*} For V1 and V3 (with $\gamma$ defined as in Equation \eqref{eqn: defn-of-gamma, V1 and V2} and \eqref{eqn: defn-of-gamma, V3 and V4}, respectively), there exist potential based player strategies such that
+In essence, our idea is to (a) guess a potential, by solving a (nonlinear) PDE that emerges from scaling limit, then (b) show directly, by an argument based on Taylor expansion combined with the minimax character of the game, that associated potential-based strategies for the player or the adversary are asymptotically optimal in the limit $T \rightarrow \infty$.
+This idea is implemented here for the four versions of the drifting game, and our main results are \begin{theorem} For V1 and V3 (with $\gamma$ defined as in Equation \eqref{eqn: defn-of-gamma, V1 and V2} and \eqref{eqn: defn-of-gamma, V3 and V4}, respectively) and any $\theta\in(0, \frac{2}{3})$, there exists a potential-based player strategy such that